 You can’t just say that the other person caused your accident.
 You have to prove it with evidence.
 An experienced motorcycle lawyer from McKinney, Tucker & Lemel LLC will conduct a thorough investigation of the accident and gather all pertinent evidence to demonstrate that the other party was responsible for your crash.

-Can I still get compensation for my injuries if the accident was partly my fault?
+Can I still get compensation for my injuries if the motorcycle accident was partly my fault?

 Yes, but it depends on how much you’re found to be at fault for the accident.
 Insurance companies and courts take each driver’s negligence into consideration to determine how much each party is liable for the accident.
 You can recover compensation according to the percentage assigned to you.
 If you’re found to be 51 percent or more at fault in South Carolina, you will be barred from recovering any compensation.